oznogon/gattaibushido-public/rules/02_pilots.md

 The **Pit Crew** represents the Team's support crew, the folks who work on their Robos and keep them in optimal operational condition.
 Like the Fan Club, the Pit Crew consists of an actual team of additional characters that are there to help the Pilots on the sideline.
 You are encouraged to give them names, personalities, and back-stories.

+**Spending Pit Crew:** You can spend points of your Pit Crew for two purposes: summoning Robos and repairing them afterward.
+Each time you involve a Robo in a conflict, you must send 1 point of Pit Crew, representing general wear and tear maintenance.

-**Spending Pit Crew:** You can spend points of your Pit Crew to repair damaged Robos.
-It costs 1:1 for Endurance repairs while you're back at Home Base in your team's Robo Hangar, 2:1 if you're making repairs in the field, and 3:1 if you're calling on your Pit Crew for urgent assistance in anything that Coach deems to be a "high-risk situation."
+To repair damaged Robos, it costs 1:2 for Endurance repairs while you're back at Home Base in your team's Robo Hangar, 1:1 if you're making repairs in the field, and 2:1 if you're calling on your Pit Crew for urgent assistance in anything that Coach deems to be a "high-risk situation."

-**Depleting Pit Crew:** If the Pit Crew is depleted, you cannot use your Robos at all!You can't use their Techs, and you won't stand a chance against the BGM!
+**Depleting Pit Crew:** If the Pit Crew is depleted, you cannot use your Robos at all!
+You can't Summon them or use their Bonuses, and you won't stand a chance against the BGM!

 **Location:** The Pit Crew is directly tied to the Pilots' Hangar Location.
 If that Location is Razed, Pit Crew points can not be spent or restored until it is rebuilt.